 Terrorists may target:

-- identifiably Western interests: including embassies, airlines, foreign oil and gas infrastructure, premises of multinational companies (including employee residential compounds) and international schools;
+identifiably Western interests: including embassies, consulates, airlines, foreign oil and gas infrastructure, premises of multinational companies (including employee residential compounds) and international schools;

-- gatherings of Westerners: including hotels, restaurants, nightclubs and other entertainment infrastructure catering to foreign clientele;
+gatherings of Westerners: including at hotels, restaurants, nightclubs and other entertainment infrastructure catering to foreign clientele;

-- places of worship: including mosques, churches, temples and synagogues of all faiths, as well as religious ceremonies and processions.
+places of worship: including mosques, churches, temples and synagogues, as well as religious ceremonies and processions of all faiths.

 Travellers should be aware that significant dates, anniversaries, religious festivals and political events (such as elections) are considered symbolic by terrorists and have been used in the past to mount attacks.
 Terrorists have also conducted attacks in response to broader international political or social developments, such as the release of films and cartoons considered to be offensive.